Electric Car Rebate QLD 2026: Every Incentive Explained

 Do QLD EV incentives stack with the FBT exemption?

 Yes.
-The $200 annual registration discount and stamp duty concession are state-level incentives that apply separately from the federal FBT exemption.
-A QLD buyer on a novated lease gets both the federal FBT saving and the state registration discount.
+The concessional 2% registration duty band is a state-level incentive that applies separately from the federal FBT exemption.
+A QLD buyer on a novated lease gets both the federal FBT saving and the state duty concession at registration.
 They are entirely independent incentives.
+(Note the closed rebate itself excluded novated leases.)

 Is there a QLD battery rebate in 2026?

 Queensland’s household battery rebate program closed.
-Queensland residents can still access the federal Cheaper Home Batteries Program, which provides approximately $372/kWh off the installed cost of a home battery.
-For a 13kWh battery, that is approximately $4,800 in savings.
+Queensland residents can still access the federal Cheaper Home Batteries Program, which provides about $250 per usable kWh (first 14 kWh) off the installed cost of a home battery.
+For a 13kWh battery, that is approximately $3,300 in savings.
 See our solar battery rebate guide for full details.

 Queensland’s EV incentive picture in 2026 is leaner than it was two years ago, but the remaining benefits are real.
 The registration discount and stamp duty concession reduce your upfront and ongoing costs without any effort on your part, and for anyone who can access a novated lease, the federal FBT exemption makes buying an EV in Queensland genuinely competitive with any other state in the country.
 Run your numbers through the rebate checker to see exactly what applies to your situation before you buy.